Stamp Duty Tax Changes 2025: What Buyers Need to Know About April’s New Rates

-How Will Stamp Duty Change in April 2025?
+How Will Stamp Duty Tax Rates Change From April?

 Starting 1 April 2025, the UK government is introducing updated thresholds and rates for stamp duty.
-Here’s a breakdown of how the new calculation will work compared to the current system in place.
+Standard buyers looking to move homes will need to pay an additional £2,500 in stamp duty tax, whereas first-time buyers' zero tax benefits have been reduced to £300,000.
+Here’s a breakdown of how the new calculation will work compared to the current system in place:

 Current Stamp Duty Rates (Until 31 March 2025)